 Headaches happen.
-The good news is there are several simple things you can do to ease the pain without a trip to the doctor or drugstore.
+The good news is there are several simple things you can do to ease the pain without a trip to the doctor.
 Try these tips and get to feeling better fast.

 If you have a migraine, place a cold pack on your forehead.
-Ice cubes wrapped in a towel, a bag of frozen peas, or even a cold shower may lessen the pain.
-Keep the compress on your head for 15 minutes, then take a break for 15 minutes.
+Ice cubes wrapped in a towel, a bag of frozen vegetables, or even a cold shower may ease the pain.
+Keep the compress on your head for 15 minutes, and then take a break for 15 minutes.

 If you have a tension headache, place a heating pad on your neck or the back of your head.
 If you have a sinus headache, hold a warm cloth to the area that hurts.
 A warm shower might also do the trick.

-Bright or flickering light, even from your computer screen, can cause migraines.
-If you’re prone to them, cover your windows with special blackout curtains during the day.
-Wear sunglasses both indoors and out.
+Bright or flickering light, even from your computer screen, can cause migraine headaches.
+If you’re prone to them, cover your windows with blackout curtains during the day.
+Wear sunglasses outdoors.
 You might also add anti-glare screens to your computer and use daylight-spectrum fluorescent bulbs in your light fixtures.

-Chewing gum can hurt not just your jaw, but your head as well.
-The same is true for chewing your fingernails, lips, the inside or your cheeks, or handy objects like pens.
+Chewing gum can hurt not just your jaw but your head.
+The same is true for chewing your fingernails, lips, the inside of your cheeks, or handy objects like pens.
 Avoid crunchy and sticky foods, and make sure you take small bites.
 If you grind your teeth at night, ask your dentist about a mouth guard.
 This may curb your early-morning headaches.

 Pharmacy shelves are stocked with pain relievers for all kinds of headaches.
-They may work, but to get the most benefit with the least risk, follow these guidelines:
+To get the most benefit with the least risk, follow the directions on the label and these guidelines:

 - Choose liquid over pills.
 Your body absorbs it faster.

-- Take painkillers as soon as you feel pain.
-You’ll likely beat it with a smaller dose.
+- Take painkillers as soon as you start to hurt.
+You’ll probably beat it with a smaller dose than if you wait.

 - If you get sick to your stomach when you get a headache, ask your doctor what might help.